mcfnord/cem/src/ref/estate.md

 again.
 			ok, let's.
 Emails to-from Darin
 Emails from Alece
-	AND THEIR ATTACHMENTS, LIKE THE CAMILLE CPS FUCK YOU Emails to-from Emily Well I'm writing c:\ajc\rogs_to_heather.docx, and i'm going to need reviewers, so i need to bring that document to a publishable bar.

 EVEN JUST THE QUESTIONS ready to read.
-SO THAT'S A BAR I CAN DO GRIND THROUGH.
+SO THAT'S A
+BAR I CAN DO GRIND THROUGH.
 	using the same script as in the g.a.l. answers c:\ajc\witnesses.docx is a LIFE DOC CARLOS CAN VIEW.